micro-ROS/micro-ROS_crazyflie_demo/README.md

 An *MAV (Micro Aerial Vehicle)* overflies a given area commanded by a *Flight Operator* through a *GCS (Ground Control Station)*.
 *Remote Sensors*, distributed over the area, takes environmental measures (temperature, pressure and humidity).
-The *Flight Operator* shall command the *MAV* toward the *Remote Sensors* and once positioned over them, the *MAV* shall establish a connection with the *Remote Sensors* in order to gather its data.
+The *Flight Operator* shall command the *MAV* toward the *Remote Sensors* and once positioned near them, the *MAV* shall establish a connection with the *Remote Sensors* in order to gather its data.
 Finally, the *Fligh Operator* shall command the *MAV* toward the home position.

 ![](https://raw.githubusercontent.com/micro-ROS/micro-ROS_crazyflie_demo/dashing/assets/images/drone_use-case_diagram.png)

 ## Actors & Topics

-In this demo there are three different micro-ROS actors (*MAV*, *GCS* and *Remote Sensors*) which publish/subscribe to/from six topics:
+In this demo there are three different micro-ROS actors (*MAV*, *GCS* and *Remote Sensors*) which publish/subscribe to/from four topics:

-* `/drone/odometry`: *MAV*'s odometry.
+* `/drone/pose`: *MAV*'s actual pose.
-* `/drone/attitude`: *MAV*'s attitude.
+* `/drone/tf`: *MAV*'s transform (tf2).
-* `/flight/cmd`: flight commands.
 * `/sensor/temperature`: *Remote Sensors*' temperature.
-* `/sensor/pressure`: *Remote Sensors*' pressure.
 * `/sensor/humidity`: *Remote Sensors*' humidity.

 ### MAV

-A [Crazyflie 2.1](https://www.bitcraze.io/crazyflie-2-1/) running a micro-ROS-Client application which is in charge of publishing its attitude and odometry, and subscribing to flight commands and *Remote Sensor*' data.
+A [Crazyflie 2.1](https://www.bitcraze.io/crazyflie-2-1/) running a micro-ROS-Client application which is in charge of publishing its position and orientation.
+It will also work as a bridge for *Remote Sensor*' data.

 ### GCS

-A general-purpose computer running a micro-ROS-Agent application which is in charge of publishing flight commands, and subscribing to *MAV*'s attitude and odometry data.
+A general-purpose computer running a micro-ROS-Agent application which is in charge of controlling the *MAV*'s flight and receive all published data.

 ### Remote Sensors